rbpolim/rbpolim/README.md

 # Hi 👋, I'm Polim

-I currently work as a frontend developer writing code in *ReactJS & TypeScript*, and I'm committed to the fullstack approach.
+I currently work as a frontend developer writing code in _ReactJS & TypeScript_, and I'm committed to the fullstack approach.
 With knowledge about NodeJS and GraphQL that I intend to develop through personal projects.

+---

+## 🧑‍🎓 Education:

+- SENAC - System Analysis in Software Development
+  AGO 2022 - DEZ 2024

 ---

 ## 🧑🏻‍💻 Currently working on:

 - React, Typescript, Tailwind, React-query, RESTful API, React Native, Expo

 ---

 ## 📚 Currently learning:

 - NextJS